vb690/false_prophet/README.md

 # Motivation

+Comparing the perfromance of [Facebook's Prophet](https://facebook.github.io/prophet/) with that of an Artificial Neural Network using recurrent operations.

 # Features

+UP NEXT

 # How to use
 ## False Prophet
 <p align="center">
   <img width="900" height="400" src="https://github.com/vb690/false_prophet/blob/main/figures/false_prophet_architecture.svg">
 <p align="center">

+False Prohet is nothing more than a Neural Network employing statefull recurrent layers (LSTMs here) for modelling temporality.
+For instatiating the model we need to pass a `compile_schema` specifying hyperparamenters for various portions of the model.
 ```python
 from tensorflow.keras.callbacks import EarlyStopping
 from modules.oracles import FalseProphet